CyrsChvz/MeXE402_Midterm_Chavez-CyrusP.--Dimaano-KianMichaelG./README.md

 Below is a **Scatter Plot** of the **Housing Median Value** showing the result of Linear Regression with 83-83 percent accuracy.

 ![scatter plot](https://github.com/user-attachments/assets/96e5dfab-456c-41d3-98a7-4b396aabd0da)

+---

+### Discussion

+This project aimed to construct a linear regression model to predict housing prices across various districts in California.
+Using features such as median income, house age, and population, the analysis sheds light on the primary drivers of housing prices and presents a practical model for real estate decision-making and market analysis.

+#### Key Insights:
+1. **Importance of Median Income**: From the analysis, it is evident that median income plays a pivotal role in determining housing prices.
+The model highlights a strong positive correlation between median income and housing prices, suggesting that wealthier districts tend to have higher property values.
+This finding underscores the economic disparities between regions and reflects the impact of income levels on real estate markets.

+2. **Influence of House Age and Population**: While median income is the most influential factor, other features like house age and population also contribute to price variations, albeit to a lesser extent.
+House age may reflect the desirability of established neighborhoods or the quality of older constructions, while population density could influence housing demand and pricing dynamics.
+However, these variables showed less pronounced effects compared to income.

+3. **Model Performance**: The linear regression model demonstrates reasonable predictive capabilities, as evidenced by the R-squared value and other performance metrics.
+While the model captures significant trends in the data, there may be room for improvement, especially in cases where non-linear relationships or interactions between features are present.
+Further enhancements, such as using more complex models (e.g., polynomial regression or ensemble methods), could be explored to improve accuracy.

+4. **Practical Implications for Real Estate**: The model provides a foundational tool for estimating housing prices based on easily accessible demographic and geographical data.
+Real estate professionals and market analysts can use these predictions to inform pricing strategies, investment decisions, and market evaluations.
+By understanding the drivers of housing prices, stakeholders can make more informed choices in a dynamic market.

+5. **Limitations and Future Work**: Despite the model's utility, it has limitations.
+Linear regression assumes a linear relationship between features and housing prices, which may not capture more complex patterns in the data.
+Additionally, external factors such as economic trends, policy changes, and geographical nuances are not accounted for.
+Future work could involve incorporating more features, experimenting with non-linear models, or conducting a more granular analysis of specific California regions.

+#### Conclusion
+The linear regression model provides valuable insights into the determinants of housing prices, with median income emerging as a key predictor.
+Although the model serves as a useful starting point for price estimation, it highlights the complexity of real estate markets and the need for continuous refinement.
+By leveraging such models, real estate stakeholders can enhance their decision-making processes, but they should remain aware of the model's assumptions and potential limitations.

+---

 ### Logistic Regression
 The Independent Variables of Customer Churn Dataset are: